Cara Lisa Berg Powers

 Worked with team of youth to produce and print 3,000 issues of a youth-run adult supported magazine and helped distribute it to Worcester Public School students.

-Cara Lisa Berg Powers Skills
+Cara Lisa Berg Powers education

-Frequently Asked Questions about Cara Lisa Berg Powers
+Frequently asked questions about Cara Lisa Berg Powers

 What company does Cara Lisa Berg Powers work for?

-Cara Lisa Berg Powers works for Brown's Promise
+Cara Lisa Berg Powers works for Brown's Promise.

 What is Cara Lisa Berg Powers's email address?